-The Challenge - Addressing Climate and Poverty
+The Challenge - Addressing Wildfires, Recovery, Resilience

 The time for changing how we live on this planet is past due